Mission

 • Drafting management plans for all environmentally sensitive lands with an emphasis on restoration of native habitats, including treatment of invasive vegetation and control of problematic exotic animals.

 • Removal of invasive, exotic vegetation from conservation areas.
 Invasive, exotic species are plants and animals that have been brought to Florida from other parts of the world.
-These species, due to a variety of reasons, out-compete native species.
+These species, for a variety of reasons, outcompete native species.
 As a result, they have a negative ecological, environmental and even economic impact.

 • Acting as leaders in projects that improve water quality and protect our river systems from damaging stormwater run-off and pollution.